Neurodiversity information for parents and young people

 Suppliers of children’s glasses

-Dispensing opticians and optometrists are highly qualified professionals who must be registered with The General Optical Council.
-It is their legal responsibility to make sure your child’s glasses have been made up correctly and fit well.
+Dispensing opticians and optometrists are highly skilled professionals who must be registered with The General Optical Council.

 Important information